 1. Squat Jumps – The Top Plyo Box Alternative

-As discussed, the squat jump is the best box jump alternative out there.
+As mentioned earlier, the squat jump stands out as the best alternative to box jumps.
 This box jump substitution is ideal because it doesn’t require the plyo box, or the type of box that box jumps require.

 The additional benefits to using a squat jump includes muscle hypertrophy or muscle building, improved conditioning, neuromuscular conditioning, functional balance and stability improvements, and cardio benefits.